microsoft/WhatTheHack/054-AzureLoadTesting/Coach/README.md

 	- Azure Cosmos DB
 	- Azure Application Insights

+## Suggested Hack Agenda
+This hack is estimated to take 3 days with 4 hours each day.
 ## Repository Contents

 _The default files & folders are listed below.
 You may add to this if you want to specify what is in additional sub-folders you may add._